Tokarzewski/pyduct/README.md

 ### Who's it intender for?

-It is for building services engineers that know python.
+It is for building services engineers.

 ### What problem does the software solve?